Te Araroa Trail – Final Day

-Today is my final day on Te Araroa Trail!!
-We all woke around 6.30am this morning.
+Today was the final day of my Te Araroa Trail thru-hike!
+We all woke around 6.30 am this morning at Camp Stream hut.
 Laura was off first, heading NOBO up to Stag Saddle.
 The morning was fresh but not too cold, and thankfully it wasn’t raining!
 Phil, Mike and I headed out around 8am.
-My last day on Te Araroa Trail started pretty easily walking down the Camp Stream river valley, which meant wet feet within 10 minutes..sigh..
+My last day on Te Araroa Trail started pretty easily walking down the Camp Stream river valley, which meant wet feet within 10 minutes…

-We turned into Coal Stream river valley and went up and over the hills to then walked parallel with the Richmond mountain range, all the while marvelling at the views across Lake Tekapo.
+We turned into the Coal Stream river valley and went up and over the hills to then walked parallel with the Richmond mountain range, all the while marveling at the views across Lake Tekapo.
 We crossed Washdyke Stream then at Boundary Stream headed towards the road.
-We took things at a really leisurely pace today.
+We took things at a really leisurely pace.

 When we came out on the road at Boundary stream we still had about 15kms to walk.
 We slowly walked about 7kms of it, before we saw the rainclouds coming in over Mt John to the West and Stag Saddle to the North.